 “Some of the parents said they hadn’t seen their child smile in so many weeks, until the dogs were back,” Milazzo said, adding that comfort dogs had also been taken to the town in the immediate aftermath of the shooting.
 “They said that just to see the children happy to see the dogs and excited to go to school because the dogs would be there, just gets them back to somewhat normal,” she said.
 “They don’t know what normal is anymore, but the dogs bring that element of fun and gentleness.”

-Comfort dogs are trained to exhibit perfect behavior and an essence of calm, regardless of what situation they might be thrust into.
+Comfort dogs receive professional training to exhibit perfect behavior and an essence of calm.
+This is regardless of what situation they might be thrust into.
 That means showing absolute obedience to the handler and no barking or nipping.

 After training dogs for Lutheran Church Charities for several years, this was Milazzo’s first trip to volunteer with victims directly.

 Dealing with young children, Milazzo was there to keep an especially close eye on the dogs.
-“They wanted me there in case some of the dogs got stressed,” she said.
+“They wanted me there in case a therapy dog was stressing,” she said.
 “I could then take the dog out, keep it moving in different ways, give it a break.”

-She also brought her newest trainee, a 10-week-old golden retriever named Isaiah with light, sandy hair and a notably relaxed demeanor for a puppy.
+She also brought her newest trainee, a 10-week-old Golden Retriever puppy named Isaiah.
+This adorable puppy has light, sandy hair and a notably relaxing demeanor for a puppy.

 “We had to really be careful that the dogs wouldn’t bark inappropriately, especially the puppy, that it wouldn’t nip,” she said.